Straight to the Point

 Some of the pricier skillets in this group were a pleasure to use.
 Several feature a much smoother cooking surface, the result of a sanding or polishing step that removes the casting's naturally rough surface.
-This is a step that adds labor and cost to the manufacturing process and contributes to a higher price.
+This step adds labor and cost to the manufacturing process and contributes to a higher price.
 A smoother surface may not have much impact on performance, but it's without a doubt more pleasurable to run a metal spatula across it.

 The Best Everyday Cast Iron Skillet: Lodge 10.25-Inch Skillet

-This skillet does run slightly heavy at about five-and-a-half pounds, which is about one pound heavier than the average for all the skillets in this review.
+This skillet does run slightly heavy at about 5.5 pounds, which is about one pound heavier than the average for all the skillets in this review.
 Still, the handle is comfortable to hold both bare-handed and with a towel or oven mitt.
 And while the basic line from Lodge doesn't have the lighter weight and smooth finish of vintage pieces and more expensive contemporary brands, there's little to no impact on performance as a result of this.

-Although this test focused on 10-inch skillets, it's also worth considering the larger 12-inch size, either in addition to this one, or, perhaps for bigger families, instead of it.
+Although this test focused on 10-inch skillets, it's also worth considering the larger 12-inch size, either in addition to this one or, perhaps for bigger families, instead of it.

 The Best Lightweight Cast Iron Skillet: Lodge Blacklock 10.25-Inch Skillet

-The new Blacklock line from Lodge is the company's attempt at offering an option for those seeking cast iron forged to meet more heritage specs, which generally means lighter-weight and polished to a smoother finish.
+What we liked: The Blacklock line from Lodge is the company's attempt at offering an option for those seeking cast iron forged to meet more heritage specs, which generally means lighter-weight and polished to a smoother finish.
 That's how many of the new players in the cast iron cookware space are positioning themselves—as a return to those old quality standards—and Lodge is smart not to cede that portion of the market to these new competitors entirely.